pelotoncycle/intdict/README.md

 # intdict

-`intdict` is a high performance intgeter -> PyObject data structure intended for mapping 64 bit integer such as what migh be returned by `hash` or `id` to a Python object.
+`intdict` is a high performance integer -> PyObject data structure intended for mapping 64 bit integers such as what might be returned by `hash` or `id` to a Python object.